kjeller/pxbm/README.md

 # pxbm

-Application for printing .xbm images (RGB) for ANSI based consoles.
+Originally written in C. Application for printing .xbm images (RGB) for ANSI based consoles.

 Works by decoding .xbm file, and printing it bytewise, by changing background color (ANSI color codes) and printing " " (whitespace) to the terminal/shell.